Skip to main content

 Navami:

 Navami is significantly the most important day for on this day Maa Durga slays Mahishashur after fighting him the entire night.
-It starts with the Aarti or Sandha aroti or Sondhikhon Arotti as it is called, at the time of confluence between the Tithis of Ashtami and Navami when the main war between the Devi and Mahisashura took place.
+It starts with the Aarti or Sandha aroti or Sondhikhon Aroti, as it is called, at the time of confluence between the Tithis of Ashtami and Navami, when the main war between the Devi and Mahishasura took place.
 108 lamps are lit in front of the goddess.
-It is also the day that “Mach Bhog” or fish offerings of Ruhi or Hilsa are given to the Goddess across Bengal and Orissa and is then eaten by the devotees.
+It is also the day that “Mach Bhog” or fish offerings of Ruhi or Hilsa are given to the Goddess across Bengal and Orissa, and is then eaten by the devotees.
 In the popular tradition of Bengal, which is known for its rivers and fishing as one of the primary occupations, it is deemed auspicious for a married woman to eat fish during auspicious festivities like Durga Puja, Lakshmi Puja and Saraswati Puja.
-Vegetarian meals are only eaten on Ashtami (when we don’t eat rice in honour of harvest) but are otherwise deemed inauspicious because they are symbolic of what widows consumed.
+Vegetarian meals are only eaten on Ashtami (when we don’t eat rice in honour of harvest), but are otherwise deemed inauspicious because they are symbolic of what widows consumed.
 In Bengal, it is believed that one should offer their best to the Goddess and earn her blessings for more.
-So Mach Bhog is a must offering from these Fishery oriented states to their goddess.
+So Mach Bhog is a must offering from these fishery-oriented states to their goddess.

 Dashami:

-Although traditionally only married women participate in the Sindur Khela as recently as in 2019, members of the Queer community who identify as women as well as widows actively took part in the festivities to bid adieu to Uma.
-The Visarjan is usually preluded by Dhunuchi Dance, Dhak and chants of "Asche Bochor Abar Hobe".
+Although traditionally only married women participate in the Sindur Khela, as recently as in 2019, members of the Queer community who identify as women, as well as widows, actively took part in the festivities to bid adieu to Uma.
+The Visarjan is usually preluded by the Dhunuchi Dance, Dhak and chants of "Asche Bochor Abar Hobe".

-Traditionally Maa Durga is considered as the daughter of every Bengali household who comes home with her children Kartik, Ganesh, Saraswati and Lakshmi while Lord Shiva waits for her to return home.
-On Dashami when she is about to leave for her long journey back home, traditional Bonedi households release two Neelkanth birds (which are unfortunately a rare sight now).
-The first one is released when the Goddess steps out of her home/ the household by women of the house and they believe the bird will travel far and let the Lord know She was going back to Kailash.
-The second one is released in the ghats of the Ganges when the idol immersed in water.
+Traditionally, Maa Durga is considered the daughter of every Bengali household who comes home with her children Kartik, Ganesh, Saraswati and Lakshmi while Lord Shiva waits for her to return home.
+On Dashami, when she is about to leave for her long journey back home, traditional Bonedi households release two Neelkanth birds (which are, unfortunately, a rare sight now).
+The first one is released when the Goddess steps out of her home/ the household by women of the house, and they believe the bird will travel far and let the Lord know she is going back to Kailash.
+The second one is released in the ghats of the Ganges when the idol is immersed in water.

-Interestingly not only is the blue bird known as Indian Roller named after Lord Shiva himself another story revolving around Ram also mentions the bird as a sign of good luck or one who brings good luck.
-Lord Rama was on his way to kill Ravana when he spotted one of these birds according to many local versions of the epic Ramayana.
-He takes it as a sign of his victory over evil and sure enough he was right.
+Interestingly, not only is the blue bird known as the Indian Roller named after Lord Shiva himself, but another story revolving around Ram also mentions the bird as a sign of good luck or one who brings good luck.
+Lord Rama was on his way to kill Ravana when he spotted one of these birds, according to many local versions of the epic Ramayana.
+He takes it as a sign of his victory over evil, and sure enough, he was right.

 A Personal Emotion:

 To every Bengali, Durga Pujo is not just a festival.
 It is nostalgia, memories, emotion, a celebration of life and more.
 As a Bengali, it is perhaps imbibed in us to check the dates of the Durga Pujo as soon as we get a new calendar, or start counting down days to Mahalaya three months prior.
-As children, we used to count the number of new clothes we had (it is also a tradition to gift your kin and family new clothes) and there was always a competition among cousins who had the most number of clothes; the planning and get-togethers, reunions and Adda that would never happen if not for this festival.
-Now, Durga puja in its essence has changed perhaps a lot from what it was before.
-Change is the eternal truth you can’t shy away from nor resist.
-Amidst the themes and prizes, selfies and DSLRs you perhaps won’t find a lot of people stopping to pray.
-But our hearts know what She is to us, perhaps our appreciation is a little different.
+As children, we used to count the number of new clothes we had (it is also a tradition to gift your kin and family new clothes), and there was always a competition among cousins who had the most clothes; the planning and get-togethers, reunions and Adda that would never happen if not for this festival.
+Now, Durga Puja in its essence has changed, perhaps a lot from what it was before.
+Change is the eternal truth you can’t shy away from or resist.
+Amidst the themes and prizes, selfies and DSLRs, you perhaps won’t find a lot of people stopping to pray.
+But our hearts know what she is to us; perhaps our appreciation is a little different.
 We appreciate every bit of art the artisans of Kumortuli and the decorators of the pandals put up as sheer beauty.
 Our hearts flutter every time we hear the Dhak or smell the Dhunuchi.
 The Bengali heart misses home if it can’t make it back for Durga Pujo or works the entire year just to be home for Pujo.

 Popular posts from this blog